mythz-library/SSH-configuration-for-multiple-GitHub-accounts/README.md

 ssh-add ./id_private         # If we're already inside the .ssh dir
 ```

+- Sometimes adding key to the agent is unnecessary.
+Do this step if the cloning a repo or pushing changes not working as we expected.

 <br/>

-## Step 04: Create the "config" file & Define the Configurations
+## Step 05: Create the "config" file & Define the Configurations

 This "config" file doesn't have an extention.